scriptod911/Row-Columnn-C-Speed-Test/README.md

 In row-major order, consecutive elements in a row are stored adjacently in memory, while in column-major order, consecutive elements in a column are stored adjacently.
 These differences in memory layout can affect how data is fetched from memory and impact cache utilization.

+Compiling [gcc] (not sure why you can't do it):
+    gcc -Wall -Wextra -std=c2x -pedantic main.c -o array-traversal

 Command-Line Usage:
     array-traversal [rows] [cols] [minVal maxVal]